enekomb/HeroSearcher/README.md

 ### Hi there, this is my first project 👋
--It's about a superheroes and villains searcher engine which you can view their stats and add them to your favourites
+- It's about a superheroes and villains searcher engine which you can view their stats and add them to your favourites
 <br />

 ### Languages and Tools: